DataBassGit/AgentForge/README.md

 ### Coming Soon

 * API Implementation
-* Custom Tools/Actions
 * Knowledge Graphs

 ## Requisites

 **Note**: If you already have all the requisites below, you can skip ahead to the [Pre-Installation](#pre-installation) section.

-Make sure you have the following set up:
+Make sure you have the following set-up:

 ### Python
 - Python must be installed, and the PATH variable should be configured accordingly.